javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 Usually the browser renders after the currently running code is complete.
 Doesn't matter if the task takes a long time.
 Changes to DOM are painted only after the task is finished.

-From one hand, that's great, because our function may create many elements, add them one-by-one to the document and change their styles -- the visitor won't see any "intermediate", unfinished state.
+On one hand, that's great, because our function may create many elements, add them one-by-one to the document and change their styles -- the visitor won't see any "intermediate", unfinished state.
 An important thing, right?

 Here's the demo, the changes to `i` won't show up until the function finishes, so we'll see only the last value: